 Shop Drawings and Field Drawings are prepared by contractors, subcontractors or vendors to show how a particular aspect of the work is to be fabricated and installed.
 Shop and field drawings are not contract documents and are not prepared by a design professional.
-These drawings demonstrate how an aspect of the work will satisfy the contract documents by completing the information cycle between material evidence or physical change that in whole or in part does not appear on a plat of record previously filed or recorded in the office of the district recorder or in the records of the Bureau of Land Management;
+These drawings demonstrate how an aspect of the work will satisfy the contract documents by completing the information cycle between drawings prepared by licensed professionals and the actual construction.
+Shop and Field drawings do not require a seal, signature and date unless an Alaska Registered Professional prepares them.